 How it works: system audio capture inside the Notion desktop app

-/meet on any page to drop in an AI Meeting Notes block.
+/meet on any page and an AI Meeting Notes block drops in.
 Hit record, and Notion captures your computer's system audio.
-When the meeting ends, it writes the transcript and summary right back into the page.
+The meeting ends, and the transcript and summary write themselves into the page.

-Best for: individual users on a paid Business workspace
+Best for: solo users on a paid Business workspace

-If your company already has Notion Business or Enterprise, this is the cleanest path.
-The transcript and summary land directly on a Notion page with zero glue code.
+If your company is already on Notion Business or Enterprise, this is the cleanest path.
+The transcript and summary land on a Notion page with zero glue code.

 - No speaker identification — can't tell who said what